firmannf/firmannf.github.io/_posts/2016-11-05-Free-Service-and-Tools-For-IT-Students.md

 <figure>
 	<a href="http://firmannf.github.io/images/Jetbrains.png"><img src="http://firmannf.github.io/images/Jetbrains.png" alt=""></a>
 </figure>
-if you need IDE for Java, PHP, Ruby, etc. you will interested with this Jetbrains program.
-Jetbrains give you access to their IDE products, like Intellij, CLion, PHPStorm, and many more. just visit <a href="https://www.jetbrains.com/student/" target="_blank">`https://www.jetbrains.com/student/`</a> to get yours.
+If you need IDE for Java, PHP, Ruby, etc. you will interested with this Jetbrains program.
+Jetbrains give you access to their IDE products, like Intellij, CLion, PHPStorm, and many more.
+Just visit <a href="https://www.jetbrains.com/student/" target="_blank">`https://www.jetbrains.com/student/`</a> to get yours.

 ## And then
-There are some program that can give you a sensation of paid tools and services.
+These are some program that can give you a sensation of paid tools and services.
 If you have some info about other programs, you can tell me in the comment box.